doc4d/docs/docs/API/SessionClass.md

 The `.getPrivileges()` function <!-- REF #SessionClass.getPrivileges().Summary -->returns a collection of all the privilege names associated to the session<!-- END REF -->.

+:::note

+This function returns privileges assigned to a Session using the [`setPrivileges()`](#setprivileges) function only.
+Promoted privileges are NOT returned by the function, whether they are added through the [roles.json](../ORDA/privileges.md#rolesjson-file) file or the [`promote()`](#promote) function.

+:::

 With remote client, stored procedure and standalone sessions, this function returns a collection only containing "WebAdmin".

-:::info

-Privileges are assigned to a Session using the [`setPrivileges()`](#setprivileges) function.

-:::

 #### Example